 Prior to joining the firm, Mr. Penzer served as a law clerk to the Honorable Jacob Mishler, U.S. District Judge for the Eastern District of New York and also as an associate at the New York City law firm of Rosenman & Colin, LLP.
 Mr. Penzer has also served as an Adjunct Professor of Legal Methods at the Touro School of Law.

-Mr. Penzer was selected for inclusion on the Super Lawyers New York Rising Stars 2012 – Metro Edition list and the 2013, 2014 and 2015 Super Lawyers New York – Metro Edition list.
+Mr. Penzer was selected for inclusion on the Super Lawyers New York Rising Stars 2012 – Metro Edition list and the 2013-2018 Super Lawyers New York – Metro Edition lists.
 He has also been selected as a member of the 2013 Class for the Long Island Business News’ “40 Under 40” award, honoring professionals for their business leadership and community involvement.
 In 2014, Mr. Penzer was named Corporate LiveWire Lawyer of the Year in the category Commercial Litigation – New York.
 Mr. Penzer also was chosen as a recipient of the 2015 Leadership in Law Award presented by the Long Island Business News.

 Mr. Penzer is the author or co-author of several articles including: